e-bug/iglue/README.md

 # IGLUE: The Image-Grounded Language Understanding Evaluation Benchmark

 This is the implementation of the approaches described in the paper:
 > Emanuele Bugliarello, Fangyu Liu, Jonas Pfeiffer, Siva Reddy, Desmond Elliott, Edoardo Maria Ponti, Ivan Vulić.
-[IGLUE: A Benchmark for Transfer Learning across Modalities, Tasks, and Languages](https://arxiv.org/abs/2201.11732). arXiv 2022; abs/2201.11732.
+[IGLUE: A Benchmark for Transfer Learning across Modalities, Tasks, and Languages](https://arxiv.org/abs/2201.11732).
+In Proceedings of the 39th International Conference on Machine Learning, Jul 2022.

 We provide the code for reproducing our results, preprocessed data and pretrained models.